• Geller Law

 I am experienced with these claims.
 If you borrowed money to invest and want our opinion, complete the form in the Contact Us section, above.

-Harold is a frequent speaker to lawyers, financial advisors and planners.
-Here are a some of his recent speeches (2023 only)
+Harold is a frequent speaker to lawyers, financial advisors, and planners.
+Here are some of his recent speeches (2023 only)

 * H. Geller Professional Corporation 613 515 0533, 227A Glebe Avenue, Ottawa, ON, K1S 2C8 *Lawyers licensed by the Law Society of Ontario and authorized to practice law in the province of Ontario.
 The commentaries contained in this website are not intended as legal advice.
 Readers are warned about relying on communications and should consult a lawyer to be better informed of their rights.